filecoin-project/boost-docs/retrieving-data-from-filecoin/advanced-http-configuration.md

 `--serve-cars` is enabled by default and allows [IPFS Trustless Gateway](https://specs.ipfs.tech/http-gateways/trustless-gateway/) retrievals on the `/ipfs/` endpoint.
 This is not a full "trusted" gateway, and requests must either ask for CARs containing one or more blocks from a root CID, or raw block bytes for a single CID.
 Requests can either pass an `Accept: application/vnd.ipld.car` header, or a `?format=car` query parameter for CAR data.
 Or, to download raw single IPLD block bytes, either an `Accept: application/vnd.ipld.raw` header, or a `?format=raw` query parameter.

 A trustless retrieval client is recommended for performing and verifying retrievals from `booster-http`.
 See [Lassie](https://github.com/filecoin-project/lassie) for more information.
-Providing Lassie with the `--provider http://{SP's HTTP retrieval URL}` will perform verified, trustless retrievals to your `booster-http` instance.
+Providing Lassie with the `--provider http://{booster-http exposed url}` will perform verified, trustless retrievals to your `booster-http` instance.

 ### BadBits denylist